 Starry sky with an infinit sign made with fire by campers

-in True North, Wholehearted Money
+in Money Mindset

 What does “I’m bad with money” actually mean?